Speaking Clearly: A Simplified Whisper-Based Codec for Low-Bitrate Speech Coding: Experiments

 \subsection{Settings}

 \textbf{Dataset and Training Details.} We use the full training set of LibriSpeech \cite{panayotov2015librispeech} with 960 hours of speech data for training.
 The test-clean set with 2620 utterances is used for testing.
-All speech data are in 16 kHz with randomly cropped 4-second audio segments.
-Training is conducted on a single NVIDIA H100 GPU with batch size of 32 and gradient accumulation set to 3, resulting in an effective batch size of 96.
-The total training is performed for 500,000 steps using a single-stage approach.
+All speech data are in 16 kHz with randomly cropped 2-second audio segments.
+Training is conducted on a single NVIDIA H100 GPU with batch size of 64 and gradient accumulation set to 1, resulting in an effective batch size of 64.
+The total training is performed for 1000,000 steps using a single-stage approach.
 Both generator and discriminator employ AdamW optimization with $\beta_1 = 0.8$, $\beta_2 = 0.99$, and weight decay $0.01$.
-A cosine annealing learning rate schedule is used, declining from $1 \times 10^{-4}$ to $0$ with 5k warmup steps for both generator and discriminator.
+A cosine annealing learning rate schedule is used, declining from $1 \times 10^{-4}$ to $0$ with 10k warmup steps for both components.

-\textbf{Framework Configuration.} Our framework features a symmetric encoder-decoder architecture.
+\textbf{Framework Configuration.} Our framework employs a symmetric encoder-decoder architecture.
 Both components are 12-layer Transformers based on the Whisper-small architecture, with 768-dimensional hidden states and 12 attention heads.
 The model processes 16~kHz audio, extracting 50~Hz feature sequences using a 25~ms window and a 10~ms hop size.
-The \textbf{downsampler} reduces the temporal resolution to 12.5~Hz via 4$\times$ frame stacking and compresses the feature dimension from 768 to 32 using residual blocks with Snake activations \cite{ziyin2020neural} and multi-scale dilated convolutions (dilations: 1, 3, 5, 9).
-The \textbf{upsampler} employs a mirrored architecture, restoring the 50~Hz resolution and 768 dimensions through stages of 2$\times$ nearest-neighbor upsampling and corresponding residual blocks.
+The \textbf{downsampler} reduces the temporal resolution to 12.5~Hz via 4$\times$ frame stacking and compresses the feature dimension from 768 to 32 using residual blocks with Snake activations \cite{ziyin2020neural} and multi-scale dilated convolutions (dilations: 1, 3, 9).
+The \textbf{upsampler} employs a symmetric architecture, first passing through residual blocks and then restoring the 50~Hz resolution and 768 dimensions via unstacking.
 Following \cite{casanova2025low}, we use a Finite Scalar Quantization (FSQ) module configured with eight codebooks, four dimensions per code, and levels of [8, 7, 6, 6] to achieve a 1.1~kbps bitrate.
-The decoder then reconstructs mel-spectrograms from the upsampled features, which are synthesized into the final waveform by a 24-layer Vocos model.
+The decoder reconstructs mel-spectrograms from upsampled features, which are then synthesized to 16~kHz waveforms by a 24-layer Vocos model with hop size 160.